ArtPoon/slides/markdown/mbi3100-gwas.md

 * The [International<sup>&dagger;</sup> HapMap Project](https://www.genome.gov/10001688/international-hapmap-project) was launched in October 2002 with the mission of creating a public database of common variants in the human genome.
   * Made possible by the completion of the first draft human genome in 2001.
-  * A [haplotype](https://en.wikipedia.org/wiki/Haplotype) is a run of alleles that tend to be inherited together due to linkage.
+  * A [haplotype](https://en.wikipedia.org/wiki/Haplotype) (haploid genotype) is the set of alleles that were inherited from one parent.
 * Over one million SNPs were identified from 269 DNA samples when the database was published in 2005.
   * They discovered most variation in human genomes could be reduced to about 250,000 to 500,000 marker SNPs.